Sewage Treatment Plant (STP): Process, Working & Installation

 1. Activated Sludge Plant (ASP)

-The Activated Sludge Plant, commonly known as ASP, is a prevalent sewage treatment method.
+The Activated Sludge Plant, commonly known as ASP, is a prevalent sewage treatment plant method.
 It relies on the power of microorganisms to break down organic matter in wastewater.
-Here, we will delve into the workings and applications of ASP, shedding light on its importance in sewage treatment.
+Here, we will delve into the workings and applications of ASP, shedding light on its importance in sewage treatment plant process.

 Activated Sludge Plant (ASP) is a biological wastewater treatment process that utilizes microorganisms to remove organic matter, suspended solids, and pollutants from sewage.
 The process involves four key stages: